In this section

 Our commitment to innovation

 In 2018, the Herma Heart Institute took the next step in its mission to eradicate congenital heart disease.
-Through generous benefactors, the Herma Heart Institute and Children's Hospital of Wisconsin raised over $25+ million to support the next wave of research, quality improvement, and innovations in education and training.
+Through generous benefactors, the Herma Heart Institute and Children's Wisconsin raised over $25+ million to support the next wave of research, quality improvement, and innovations in education and training.

 Watch: the Herma Heart Institute's commitment to innovation